gboersma/jdot/readme.md

 Dependencies
 ============

-- Assumes that dot executable is located in /usr/local/bin.
+- Requires the dot executable.

-If you need to change this, you will need to specify the command in the sample code.
+By default, is located in /usr/local/bin.
+Use Graph.setDefaultCmd to change it.

-- Assumes that browser is invoked with "open -a 'Google Chrome.app'".
+- Requires a browser to display graphs.

-If you need to change this, you will need to specify the browser command in the sample code.
+By default, the command to open the file on the browser is "open -a 'Google Chrome.app'".
+Use Graph.setDefaultBrowserCmd to change it.

 Usage
 =====